marciaah/CCRStoAAC/README.md

 The following files are essential, are all provided in the ``data/`` folder and automatically loaded by the package with default parameters

-  - The CCRs raw file, this is the output from running the CCRs model pipeline  [GitHub](https://github.com/quinlan-lab/ccr).
-We provide this file, obtained using gnomAD3.0 (GRCh38) variants and annotations of VEP101.
-Here you will find in one file the constraint for autosomes and X chromosome, although they were obtained separatelly ( please, refer to [Havrilla et al., 2019, Nature Genetics](https://doi.org/10.1038%2Fs41588-018-0294-6) and [GitHub](https://github.com/quinlan-lab/ccr) for further details)
+  - The CCRs raw file, this is the output from running the CCRs model pipeline  ([GitHub](https://github.com/quinlan-lab/ccr)).
+We provide this file, obtained using gnomAD3.0 (GRCh38) variants and annotations with VEP101.
+Here you will find in one file the constraint for autosomes and X chromosome, although they were obtained separately ( please, refer to [Havrilla et al., 2019, Nature Genetics](https://doi.org/10.1038%2Fs41588-018-0294-6) and [GitHub](https://github.com/quinlan-lab/ccr) for further details)

-  ``data/rawCCRs/gnomad3_0/vep101/sort_weightedresiduals-cpg-synonymous-novariant.txt.gz``
+  ``./data/rawCCRs/gnomad3_0/vep101/sort_weightedresiduals-cpg-synonymous-novariant.txt.gz``

   - A file with the mapping table that provides the correspondence of identifiers between [UniProtKB](https://www.uniprot.org/) (version 10-2020) and [ENSEMBL](https://www.ensembl.org/index.html) (version 101):

-  ``data/mapping_tables/ensembl_uniprot_MANE_metrics_07102020.tsv.gz``
+  ``./data/mapping_tables/ensembl_uniprot_MANE_metrics_07102020.tsv.gz``
-  Here you can also find the identification of [MANE transcripts](https://www.ncbi.nlm.nih.gov/refseq/MANE/) and the [gene constraint scores](https://gnomad.broadinstitute.org/help/constraint) of gnomAD2.1 for genes and transcript, when available.
+    Here you can also find the identification of [MANE transcripts](https://www.ncbi.nlm.nih.gov/refseq/MANE/) and the [gene constraint scores](https://gnomad.broadinstitute.org/help/constraint) (i.e. pLI, OEUF, o/e, Z-scores) of gnomAD2.1 for genes and transcript, when available.

   - Pre-filtered and simplified GTF files from ENSEMBL (v101):

   ``data/GTF101/Homo_sapiens.GRCh38.101.chr##.gtf.gz``
     This is used to identify and select the protein coding [GENCODE basic transcripts](https://www.gencodegenes.org/human/) (version 35), a subset of representative transcripts for each human gene.

 ## Output files